SiemensIndustrialEdgeITA/edge-postgresql/README.md

 ![app-example-grafana-postgres-datasource-settings](docs/app-example-grafana-postgres-datasource-settings.png)

-As mentioned previously, Grafana allows you to graphically view data from different sources, through special panels, called **dashboards**.
+As mentioned previously, Grafana allows to graphically view data from different sources, through special panels, called **dashboards**.

 The creation of these panels can be done using interactive query builders, which facilitate the integration of the application with data sources such as MySQL, InfluxDB and PostgreSQL.